Crunch-io/ta-da/content/dev/features/a-smarter-way-to-explore-your-data-crunch-ai-agent.md

 +++
 _schema = "feature_yaml"
 date = 2026-05-07T11:25:00.000Z
-publishdate = "2026-05-07T11:25:00.000Z"
+publishdate = ""
-draft = true
+draft = false
-title = "A smarter way to explore your data: Crunch AI Agent " description = "Our new Crunch AI Agent lets users ask questions in plain language and get instant, accurate answers from data in Crunch.
-It transforms complex datasets into effortless conversational insights, with no analysis expertise needed. " news_description = "Our new Crunch AI Agent lets users ask questions in plain language and get instant, accurate answers from data in Crunch.
-It transforms complex datasets into effortless conversational insights, with no analysis expertise needed. " weight = 20 tags = [
+title = "A smarter way to explore your data: Crunch AI Agent" description = "Our new Crunch AI Agent lets users ask questions in plain language and get instant, accurate answers from data in Crunch.
+It transforms complex datasets into effortless conversational insights, with no analysis expertise needed." news_description = "Our new Crunch AI Agent lets users ask questions in plain language and get instant, accurate answers from data in Crunch.
+It transforms complex datasets into effortless conversational insights, with no analysis expertise needed." weight = 20 tags = [
   "Artificial Intelligence",